 Shop Bathroom Vanities by James Martin:

 Really ornate master bathrooms are something of a dying breed.
-While they were once the gold standard for a luxurious bathroom, designers have been gradually moving away from a lot of heavy ornamentation.
-That said, if you want to create a grand, classic feel for your master bathroom, an antique-inspired vanity with lavish, highly detailed woodwork is really the best way to do it.
+They were once the gold standard for a luxurious bathroom.
+But with simpler looks on the rise, designers have been moving away from a lot of heavy ornamentation.
+That said, if you want to create a grand, classic feel for your master bathroom, look for an antique-inspired vanity.
+Specifically, you want to get as much lavish, highly detailed woodwork as you can.
 Even if you don’t have a lot of stone tile, gold hardware, or fine fabric and upholstery, a vanity with an antique design can help elevate your space and give it that decadent feel.

 Traditional Bathroom Vanities For A Familiar, Sophisticated Feel